 Field trips are an essential component of learning at our school.
-Students are expected to participate in them as they would their classes and to behave in a manner consistent with the code of behaviour outlined in the section on Student Obligations (see below).
-End-of-year trips and camping trips are also an essential part of the school program and some courses, and attendance is mandatory regardless of enrolment in a particular course.
+Students are expected to participate in them as they would their classes and to behave in a manner consistent with the code of behaviour outlined in the Student Code of Conduct section, pg.
+20. End-of-year trips and camping trips are also an essential part of the school program and some courses, and attendance is mandatory regardless of enrolment in a particular course.